Red Bull Racing: 2025 season

 Following the race weekend in China, team advisor Helmut Marko revealed to Sky Germany that the team would hold a "crisis meeting" to discuss their disappointing start to the season, and discuss Lawson's future at the team.
 By 26 March 2025, rumours started to circulate that ahead of the Japanese Grand Prix, Lawson, following his two Grands Prix with the team ending with disappointing results, would be demoted back to sister team Racing Bulls, with their driver Yuki Tsunoda being promoted to Red Bull in Lawson's place.
 On 27 March 2025, Red Bull confirmed that Yuki Tsunoda would drive for the team from the Japanese Grand Prix onwards.

 After the British Grand Prix, Horner was released from his position of CEO and team principal, with Racing Bulls team principal Laurent Mekies taking his place.
-Horner formally left the team in September after reportedly agreeing a pre-tax severance deal of £80 million.
-Under Mekies' supervision, the team took three further wins in Italy, Azerbaijan, both back-to-back, and Austin amidst a late-season uptick in form.
+Horner formally left the team in September after reportedly agreeing to a pre-tax severance deal of £80 million.
+Under Mekies' supervision, the team took further wins in Italy, Azerbaijan, Austin, Las Vegas, Qatar and Abu Dhabi, amidst a late-season uptick in form that brought Verstappen into title contention.
+Following the Qatar Grand Prix, it was announced that Tsunoda would be demoted to a reserve driver role following the conclusion of the season.
+Verstappen was ultimately unable to defend the Drivers' Championship, finishing second to title victor Lando Norris by two points.
+Following the Abu Dhabi Grand Prix, it was reported that Marko would leave Red Bull after the conclusion of the 2025 season.

-RBPT-Ford engines (2026 onwards)
+RBPT-Ford engines (2026–present)

+2026 season

-After months of speculation, Porsche AG confirmed in September that talks with Red Bull GmbH would not continue.
-The intention was to reach an engine and team partnership, based on equal footing but the negotiations never came to fruition.
-Instead, on 3 February 2023, Ford Motor Company announced a partnership with Red Bull Powertrains that would begin during the 2026 season, providing "expertise in areas including battery cell and electric motor technology as well as power unit control software and analytics" and "combustion engine development" for Red Bull Racing and Racing Bulls with an option of Ford acquire the team's majority ownership stake in the future and thus the team will conclude the seven-year long-standing Honda partnership (including RBPT rebadging) that began since 2019 due to Honda electing to move to Aston Martin in the same season.
+2026 saw significant changes in engine regulations.
+After months of speculation, Porsche AG confirmed in September 2022 that talks with Red Bull GmbH would not continue.
+The intention had been to reach an engine and team partnership based on equal footing, but the negotiations never came to fruition.
+Instead, on 3 February 2023, Ford Motor Company announced a partnership with Red Bull Powertrains that would begin for the 2026 season, providing "expertise in areas including battery cell and electric motor technology as well as power unit control software and analytics" and "combustion engine development" for Red Bull Racing and Racing Bulls, with the option for Ford to acquire the team's majority ownership stake in the future.
+This concluded the seven-year long-standing Honda partnership (including RBPT rebadging) that began in 2019 due to Honda electing to move to Aston Martin in the same season.

-The new power unit (PU) regulations in 2026 by the FIA will retain the same layout as current engines, with the same RPM despite generational change.
-However, a reduced fuel flow rate will be introduced.
-A power output of 400kW (539 HP) will be achieved with the new PUs.
-The Internal Combustion Engine (ICE) will be simplified to reduce costs.
-The Energy Recovery System (ERS) will be increased to 350kW, compared to the previous 120kW.
+Following the 2025 Qatar Grand Prix, Red Bull announced the promotion of Isack Hadjar from Racing Bulls to partner Verstappen for 2026.